The usable areas of the building. In total, the existing building comprises around 2,590 m2 of floor space.

 The primary system.
 There are two static systems within the existing building.
 The northeastern component consists of load-bearing exterior and interior walls in the grid of the room partitions.
 The southwestern part is structurally more open.

-The Hotel Carinth in Mariapfarr in Salzburg’s Lungau region has been part of a professional network of youth travel accommodations from Young Austria for 48 years.
-It is one of 16 unique experience guesthouses in Austria.
+Hotel Carinth in Mariapfarr, located in the Salzburg Lungau region, has been a part of a professional network of accommodations for youth travel by Young Austria for 48 years.
+It is one of the 16 unique experiential guesthouses in Austria.

-We developed a future concept for the location based on research on trends in tourism, changes in consumer behaviour and an analysis of the building by our partner nonconform.
+We have developed a future concept for this location, based on extensive research on tourism trends, changes in consumer behavior, and an analysis of the building conducted by our partner nonconform.

-Below is a compilation of the research on the project.
+Below is a compilation of the research findings for this project.

 < 20